Filter Brew Method

 Solution: Increase the coffee dose or use a slightly finer grind.

-Why: A low ratio or fast water flow under-extracts the coffee, leaving it weak.
+Why: Incorrect coffee to water ratio or fast water flow under-extracts the coffee, leaving it weak.

 Too Bitter or Over-Extracted?